courtois-neuromod/cneuromod-things/THINGS/glmsingle/code/glmsingle/README.md

 Note: omit the ``--zbetas`` flag to extract raw GLMsingle betas (not z-scored)

 **Input**:
-- A subject's ``TYPED_FITHRF_GLMDENOISE_RR.mat``, a single .mat file outputed by GLMsingle (model D) in Step 4, which contains trial-unique betas per voxel
+- A subject's ``TYPED_FITHRF_GLMDENOISE_RR.mat``, a single .mat file outputted by GLMsingle (model D) in Step 4, which contains trial-unique betas per voxel
 - ``task-things_runlist.h5``, a single file with nested lists of valid runs per session for each subject created in Step 3.
 - A subject's ``sub-{sub_num}_task-things_space-T1w_label-brain_desc-union_mask.nii`` and
 ``sub-{sub_num}_task-things_space-T1w_label-brain_desc-unionNonNaN_mask.nii`` masks created in Steps 2 and 5, respectively.